assemblee-virtuelle/semapps/website/docs/middleware/crypto/key-service.md

 ### `getByType`

 Get list of all public-private key pairs of a given key type for an actor.
 Looks for keys in the `keys` container.
-If none of the given type is available, `[]` is returned.
+If none of the requested type is available, `[]` is returned.

 ##### Parameters